rushtojp/rushtojp/README.md

 - 👋 Hi, I’m Jayaprakash (JP) @rushtojp
 - 👀 I’m interested in technology enabling business and life! using technology to exponentially transform lives!
-- 📫 How to reach me jp@digitalpeak.in - jayaprak@buffalo.edu
+- 📫 How to reach me jp@digitalpeak.in

 <!---
 rushtojp/rushtojp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.